-- a 2.1 honours degree or equivalent, and/or - · evidence of a serious interest in and commitment to a career in publishing
+- A 2.1 honours degree or equivalent, and/or - evidence of a serious interest in and commitment to a career in publishing - evidence of research into current industry conditions

 You are also encouraged to apply if you have relevant professional experience; or if you can offer prior learning which may satisfy the university's requirements for APL or APEL.
 If your first language is not English, you are also expected to offer Level 7.0 in the IELTS English language test.